 Our active magnetic shielding systems are used primarily for reducing powerline magnetic fields.
 They are effective for both transmission and distribution lines, overhead or underground.
 Within a defined area, the magnetic field can often be reduced to a very low level.
 While passive shielding using metal plates is commonly used for single rooms, active shielding is usually the only practical approach to power line field mitigation at the whole-building level.
 Similar technology is commonly used for room-level field reduction for scanning electron microscopes (SEMs) and other electron beam devices, but our work is limited to wide area, building level applications.
-We currently have systems installed and operating throughout the U.S., Canada, Israel, Sweden, and Switzerland, in commercial, school, and residential environments.
+Our systems are currently deployed effectively in schools, office buildings, research facilities, and electric power generation plants throughout the U.S., Canada, Israel, Sweden, and Switzerland.

 Active Shielding System between Power Line and Building

 A magnetic field can be thought of as a force that has both strength and direction.
 If it is met with an equal force of exactly opposite direction, the forces will cancel and the net force will be zero.
 This is the basic principle of active cancellation.
 Fundamental principles of physics are applied in the real world to solve a problem.
 Of course, this is far easier said than done because the strength of a magnetic field often varies greatly across a given area, and the invisible lines of magnetic flux that constitute a magnetic field are often at inconvenient angles relative to the earth plane.
 If the angle of our counterfield does not closely match the angle of the undesired field, it does not matter how much power is pumped into the system - it will not achieve the desired result.
 Adapting this fundamental physical concept to each set of unique site conditions is the focus of our design efforts.